Photonics Engineers design technologies specializing in light information or light energy, such as laser or fiber optics technology.

 |Long working hours (More than 40 hours per week)|

 What is the job like

 70% of Photonics Engineers said they were satisfied with their job and 60% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

-Photonics Engineers job description, Photonics Engineers salary, Photonics Engineers information, what is the job of a Photonics Engineer like, pros and cons about Photonics Engineers, colleges and universities for Photonics Engineers, is Photonics Engineers the right career for me, Quite Hard careers to get into, careers in Architecture and Engineering
+Photonics Engineers job description, Photonics Engineers salary, Photonics Engineers information, what is the job of a Photonics Engineer like, pros and cons about Photonics Engineers, colleges and universities for Photonics Engineers, is Photonics Engineers the right career for me, careers in Architecture and Engineering